DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-the-importance-of-subject-and-curriculum-knowledge/spring-week-3-ect-theory.md

   Teacher: “A grocer-boy is like the shop-boy, the boy who works at the greengrocers.
-Grocer-boys used to deliver the vegetables to people’s houses so they didn’t have to go to the shops.
+Grocer-boys used to deliver the vegetables to people's houses so they didn't have to go to the shops.
 OK, Harry, can you summarise what has happened so far?”